-The Company's net proved oil and natural gas reserves as of December 31, 2010 and 2009 have been estimated by Company personnel.
-The Company's net proved oil and natural gas reserves as of December 31, 2008 were estimated by Netherland, Sewell & Associates, Inc.
+The Company's net proved oil and natural gas reserves as of December 31, 2011, 2010, and 2009 have been estimated by Company personnel.

 All estimates are in accordance generally accepted petroleum engineering and evaluation principles and definitions and with guidelines established by the Securities and Exchange Commission.
+All of the Company's reserves are located in the United States of America and accounted for under one cost center.